 For the longest time, I thought that if the winning idea wasn’t my idea, I’d be nothing.
 I thought no one would see me as valuable.
 No one would see me as insightful.
 People would think I wasn’t adding value.
 And worse, I’d see myself as not contributing.

 I’ve never been so wrong.

 The most important lesson I’ve learned from running a company is that the more I give up trying to be right, the better the outcomes get for everyone.
 I don’t care who gets the credit.
-I care about creating the best win-win outcomes I can.
+I care about creating the best possible work.